 We may collect personal data when you:

-Apply to attend our Summer School, book to attend one of our events or performances
+Apply to attend any of our events, book to attend one of our events or performances

 Make a donation